EM-Based Channel Estimation for mMIMO LEO SATCOM Under Imperfect Doppler Compensation: Results and Discussion

 The superior estimation performance of the EM estimator is reflected in its lower SER, as illustrated in Fig. \ref{Fig_1}.
-Similar to the NMSE results, the EM method outperforms the other approaches for SNR $>-3\,\mathrm{dB}$.
-In fact, at $0\,\mathrm{dB}$ the SER for the EM estimator is $27\%$ lower than that of the MDDLS estimator and $35\%$ lower than that of the PB.
-Moreover, the performance gap increases with SNR.
-For example, at $10\,\mathrm{dB}$ the SER for the EM estimator is $81\%$ and $90\%$ lower than that of the MDDLS estimator and the PB, respectively.
-At a fixed SER of $0.1$, the EM estimator achieves gains of $2\,\mathrm{dB}$ and $7\,\mathrm{dB}$ compared to the MDDLS estimator and the PB, respectively.
+This SER value was obtained by using the channel estimate provided by each respective estimator with an MMSE equalizer, followed by a minimum distance detector \cite{jiang2011performance}.
+The proposed EM estimator shows superior SER performance compared to other approaches for all SNR values.
+Specifically, the EM estimator achieves an SER of $10^{-1}$ at an SNR of $1.5\,\mathrm{dB}$, corresponding to an SNR gain of approximately $2.5\,\mathrm{dB}$ over the MDDLS estimator, and more than $11\,\mathrm{dB}$ over both the PB and P-LS estimators.
 These findings demonstrate that significant improvements in SER can be attained by employing the proposed EM approach in combination with the DLP-BEM.

-The effect of EM iterations on the NMSE is shown in Fig. \ref{Fig_3}.
+The effect of EM iterations on the NMSE is shown in Fig. \ref{Fig_2}.
 The performance of the EM estimator can be seen to improve with iterations.
 The iterative gain in performance also increases at higher SNR.
 To improve the computational efficiency of the estimator, the number of iterations can be adaptively chosen based on the SNR.
-Thus, at low SNR the number of EM iterations would be lower.
+Thus, at low SNR, the number of EM iterations would be lower.

+Fig. \ref{Fig_3} shows the NMSE performance of the EM estimator with respect to the uplink frame size $S$.
+The number of pilot symbols is fixed at $5$, while the number of data symbols is varied from $5$ to $95$.
+The performance of the EM estimator varies depending on the SNR.
+At higher SNR, shorter frames maximize EM's performance as longer frames are more affected by the smoothing process applied by the DLP-BEM.
+This effect is less pronounced at low SNR, where longer frames help mitigate the impact of AWGN.
+Since $S=55$ in this work, the pilot-overhead is $<10\%$, which is a typical value for time-varying channels \cite{qin2018time}.
+In practical systems, $S$ can be adapted according to the SNR to balance estimation accuracy and pilot-overhead.

-Fig. \ref{Fig_4} shows the results of an exhaustive search for the optimal $D$ value, from the minimum possible value of $3$ to the maximum possible value, which in this case is $S=50$.
+Fig. \ref{Fig_4} shows the results of an exhaustive search for the optimal value of $D$.
+The search minimizes \eqref{NMSE} by searching from the minimum possible value of $D=3$ to the maximum possible value, which in this case is $D=50$, corresponding to the number of data symbols.
 The optimal value can be seen as $D=3$.
 Since $D$ is the minimum possible value, this also means that the complexity of the product $\boldsymbol{\Psi}\boldsymbol{\Psi}^T$ is minimized.